 Japanese knotweed also hit the headlines recently for the damage that it can do to property values.
-Surveyors can now be held responsible for not including the presence of the invasive species in their reports.
+A knotweed surveyor can now be held responsible for not including the presence of the invasive species in their reports.
 It is hoped that with these new measures people will be more carefully and aware of the dangers of knotweed.

-If you have recently discovered Japanese knotweed growing in your garden you must take measures to stall its growth or eradicate it as soon as possible.
-TP Knotweed are specialists in removing knotweed so give us a call today on 0800 389 1911 or contact us online.
+If you have recently discovered Japanese knotweed growing in your garden you must take measures to stall its growth or remove it as soon as possible.
+TP knotweed are specialists in removing knotweed so give us a call today on 0800 389 1911 or contact us online.